Blog Layout

 DAY 13 - GORDON RIVER (BLD)

 Tuesday 25th March: Cruising down the iconic Gordon River is a must do when visiting Tasmania.
 Our cruise will bring the river and its rich history to life for an unforgettable experience.
-Cruising the scenic waterways, listen to the intriguing stories of the region, and after passing through Hells Gates we step ashore Sarah Island.
+Cruising the scenic waterways, listen to the intriguing stories of the region, and after passing through Hells Gates we step ashore on Sarah Island.
 Here we see some of Australian’s oldest convict ruins.
-Returning to Strahan, we have time to explore the village and visit the Huon Pine Sawmill.
+Returning to Strahan, we have time to explore the village.
 What an incredible day!

 Stay: Strahan Village